“Precious in the sight of the Lord

-Many times I spoke to the person whose funeral I will conduct tomorrow and we shared in the Scriptures quoted above.
+Many times I spoke to the particular person whose funeral I conducted we shared in the Scriptures quoted above.
 He was excited about going to see Jesus, just as the disciples were in the resurrection appearances of our Lord.
 Yes, for the Christian, death is wonderful.
 Not the experience of leaving our earthly body behind, but in seeing Jesus.

 The King there in His beauty, Without a veil, is seen:

 It were a well-spent journey, Though seven deaths lay between.

 The Lamb, with His fair army, Doth on Mount Zion stand,